Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 - There is no benefit to gradual reintroduction of milk after rehydration, nor to giving dilute milk or formula

-- Assessment of hydration status at least daily is required to titrate nasogastric fluid requirements
+Assessment of hydration status at least daily is required to titrate NG fluid requirements

-- If vomiting occurs, slow fluids temporarily and consider ondansetron if ≥6 months age (see
+If vomiting occurs, slow fluids temporarily and consider ondansetron if ≥6 months age (see Vomiting)

 Consider consultation with local paediatric team when